AxolotlClient/AxolotlClient-API/docs/api_documentation.md

 - `name`: `string` - length between 1 and 32, not unique
 - `persistence`: `Persistence`
-- `participants`: `[uuid]` - List of UUIDs of other users that should participate in the newly created channel
+- `participants`: `[uuid]` - List of UUIDs of other users that should participate in the newly created channel.
+Friends of the authenticated user are added immediately, otherwise a channel invite is sent.

 ##### Persistence